XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 This code includes detection and classification tasks in Computer Vision, and semantic segmentation task will be added later.

 For classification, I just use torchvision.models.XXX(packages) directly.

-For detection, I reproduced RetinaNet(I broke the code up into modules, such as backbones, necks, heads, loss,etc. This makes it easier to modify and add code.)
+For detection, I reproduced RetinaNet (I broke the code up into modules, such as backbones, necks, heads, loss,etc. This makes it easier to modify and add code.).
+Of course, other object detection algorithms will be added later.

 ## Folder Organization